No one likes to sit down and go over their expenses from the past year. But did you know you could actually get some money back from your taxes?

 You can claim your medical expenses

-The other expense people tend to forget are their HSA, or Health Savings Account.
-If you have a HSA through your health insurance that you’ve contributed to within the last year, you can claim those expenses on your taxes.
+The other expense people tend to forget is their HSA, or Health Savings Account.
+If you have an HSA through your health insurance that you’ve contributed to within the last year, you can claim those expenses on your taxes.
 The amount you can get returned may change depending on if you have self-only coverage or family coverage.